GregTheMadMonk/noaftodo/README.md

 ### Building
 Run `make` (`gmake` on Solaris 11).
 #### Dependencies
 **ncurses**.
-You need it.

-On an Arch-based system: `sudo pacman -S ncurses`

-On a Debian-based system: `sudo apt install libncurses5-dev`
+You need it (on an Arch-based system: `sudo pacman -S ncurses`, on a Debian-based system: `sudo apt install libncurses5-dev`).

-Also, default config makes daemon use **notify-send** on task events (provided by `libnotify` and `libnotify-bin` on Arch and Debian based distributions respectively, also requires notification deamon of your choise).
+Also, default config makes daemon use **notify-send** on task events (provided by `libnotify` and `libnotify-bin` on Arch and Debian based distributions respectively, requires notification deamon of your choise).

-### How to add a task?
-You can easily add a task with
-`:a <due> <title> <description>`.
-Some might find due format confusing though, so here it is explained:

-You specify due as `[a]YYYYyMMmDDdHHhμμ` it means:
+### Configuring
+See **noaftodo.conf.template** if you want an example configuration.

+### Adding a task, and just using NOAFtodo
+Run `noaftodo -h` or press `?` in normal mode (use left and right arrows to scroll).
+The help message should cover most of the things you need.

+The only thing you will probably find confusing is time and date fromat used: you specify time as `[a]YYYYyMMmDDdHHhμμ`, where:
 * `YYYYy` - year YYYY
 * `MMm` - MM'th month
 * `DDd` - DD'th day